WrenSecurity/wrensec-deploy-tool/README.md

     Deletes all `sustaining/X.Y.Z` branches from the current package.

   - `patch-all-releases [SRC-REF] [STARTING-RELEASE-TAG]`
-    Cherry-picks either `HEAD` or `SRC-REF` on to all release branches, optionally targeting only the release identified by the specified `STARTING-RELEASE-TAG` and later releases (typically to resume a cherry pick after fixing conflicts).
+    Cherry-picks either `HEAD` or `SRC-REF` on to all `sustaining/` release branches, optionally targeting only the release identified by the specified `STARTING-RELEASE-TAG` and later releases (typically to resume a cherry pick after fixing conflicts).

   - `compile-all-releases`
-    Sequentially checks out each release of the current package and compiles it.
+    Sequentially checks out each sustaining release of the current package and compiles it.

   - `compile-current-release`
     Compiles whatever version of the current package is checked out.

   - `deploy-all-releases`
-    Sequentially checks out each release of the current package, compiles it, signs it, and then deploys it to JFrog.
+    Sequentially checks out each sustaining release of the current package, compiles it, signs it, and then deploys it to JFrog.

   - `deploy-current-release`
     Compiles whatever version of the current package is checked out, then signs it and deploys it to JFrog.

   - `verify-all-releases`
-    Sequentially checks out each release of the current package and verifies the GPG signatures of all its dependencies.
+    Sequentially checks out each sustaining release of the current package and verifies the GPG signatures of all its dependencies.

   - `verify-current-release`
     Verifies the GPG signatures of all dependences for whatever version of the